 The entire point of the 10th Anniversary Concert, which didn't have a principal cast member who wasn't a Broadway and/or West End luminary and/or have a major role in the show at some point including Colm Wilkinson, Philip Quast, Michael Ball, Lea Salonga, Ruthie Henshall, Michael Maguire, and Judy Kuhn.

 The 25th Anniversary Concert followed suit; even Nick Jonas, more famous as a pop singer, had at one point played Gavroche on Broadway.

-"Do You Hear The People Sing?" has also been used in connection with the Occupy Movement.
+"Do You Hear The People Sing?" has also been used in connection with the Occupy Movement and other protest movements.

 Tough Act to Follow: How do you ensure that this trope never applies to you?
 By writing a musical so good, so famous, and so beloved that its mere existence allows you to write whatever else you damn well please.
 This is that musical.
 (In Schonberg and Boublil's case, "whatever else you damn well please" was Miss Saigon, a critical and popular smash hit still known and beloved by most musical theatre fans.
 Go figure.)

 Adaptation Overdosed: Over 60 movies, a musical, at least 5 different stage plays, about a dozen audiobooks, three comic books (one of them with the Duck family!), some anime, a spectacle son et lumière and two computer games (a point-and-click-adventure of the same name and the extremely weird beat-'em-up Arm Joe).

 Adaptation Sequence: The '52 movie calls itself a remake of the '35 movie.
 Then they made a radio play out of the '52 movie.

 Cast the Expert: According to the DVD booklet, the extras who played the convicts in the 1935 movie were recruited from a nearby prison.

 Characters misremembering Valjean's name will always think he's called "Jacques Valjacques".